Neural-Systems-at-UIO/QUINT_webtools/docs/WebWarp.rst

 5. Once you are satisfied with the result, press the "Save" button and export the atlas overlays with the "Export overlays" button.

-6. You are now ready to extract your features with <https://quint-webtools.readthedocs.io/en/latest/WebIlastik.html>`_.
+6. You are now ready to extract your features with `WebIlastik <https://quint-webtools.readthedocs.io/en/latest/WebIlastik.html>`_.